mariodavid/mariodavid.github.io/_posts/2015-11-18-cuba-filters-the-fast-food-of-business-software.md

 The second objection that i brought up last time is the question about the support for filters that go beyond "simple" attribute based filterings.
 That might be even more important than the last topic.

 So let's have a look about what CUBA is capable of in this regard.
-SInce it's a little bit harder to categorize these advanced filter requirements, i'll go through a few examples, that should give an overview of what is possible out of the box.
+Since it's a little bit harder to categorize these advanced filter requirements, i'll go through a few examples, that should give an overview of what is possible out of the box.

 ### Products that have created within the last week

 The first example that shows the dynamism of the filter feature is the possibility to add a custom condition.
 We'll define this condition with a criteria that uses a JQPL macro.

 > Lets assume we want to filter for all products, that have created within the last week.
-We want to track the success of this products through the orders to do a marketing campaign if necessary
+We want to track the success of this products through the orders to do a marketing campaign if necessary.

 First of all we create a *new condition* via the UI (Product browser > Add search condition > Create new...).
 The name can be something like "from last week".